bytewax/bytewax/docs/articles/reference/migration.md

 keep a day's worth of old snapshots.
 This means your recovery DB would max out at a size on disk theoretically thousands of times bigger than your in-memory state.

-See [our documentation on the recovery system](/docs/articles/concepts/recovery.md) for how to appropriately pick these values for your deployment.
+See <project:/articles/concepts/recovery.md> for how to appropriately pick these values for your deployment.

 ### Batch -> Collect

-In v0.18, we've renamed the `batch` operator to `collect` so as to not be confused with runtime batching.
+In v0.18, we've renamed the `batch` operator to {py:obj}`~bytewax.operators.collect` so as to not be confused with runtime batching.
 Behavior is unchanged.

 ## From v0.16 to v0.17

 Bytewax v0.17 introduces major changes to the way that recovery works in order to support rescaling.
 In v0.17, the number of workers in a cluster can now be changed by stopping the dataflow execution and specifying a different number of workers on resume.

 In addition to rescaling, we've changed the Bytewax inputs and outputs API to support batching which has yielded significant performance